-Quarantine diaries in KL part 2 : one week, four walls, many thoughts
+Quarantine diaries Part 2 : one week, four walls, many thoughts

 3 May 2020 // Kuala Lumpur

 Week 1 of quarantine is almost over.
 Seriously, where does time go?
 This one is more of a reflective post.
 It may lack the adventurous punch of flying between two countries in lockdown, but there are planes taking off!
 And a lotta thoughts accompanying that.

 If you missed Part 1 of my quarantine diaries, well that was a suspenseful adventure through a ghost town of Changi Airport, and stringent virus control in KLIA.
 Ever since then, I have been quarantined in Sama-Sama Hotel.
 Welcome to quarantine club!

 28 April 2020

 It was 8am sharp when the shrill doorbell forcefully dragged me out of the depths of sleep.
 I had a really good, wholly uninterrupted sleep for the first time in the past week.
 So it was mildly confusing when I opened my bleary eyes to an unfamiliar room basked in the soft glow of the morning sun.
 Also, shout out to Sama-Sama Hotel's bedding choices: the pillows, the bed, the covers were so comfortable.
 Naturally, I fell back asleep...